Clinical features of varicella-zoster virus infection: Chickenpox

 Primary varicella infection in children is generally a mild disease compared to more severe presentations in adults or immunocompromised patients of any age.
 The rates of infection, hospitalizations, and mortality have all declined in the US since the introduction of the varicella vaccine in 1995; immunization is recommended in all children before the age of five years and in nonimmune adults.
 (See "Vaccination for the prevention of shingles (herpes zoster)" and "Epidemiology of varicella-zoster virus infection: Chickenpox".)

 The major clinical manifestations and complications of chickenpox will be reviewed here.
 Infection in the neonate and the treatment and prevention of this infection, including the varicella vaccine, and herpes zoster are discussed separately.
-(See "Varicella-zoster infection in the newborn" and "Treatment of varicella (chickenpox) infection" and "Vaccination for the prevention chickenpox (primary varicella infection)" and "Measles, mumps, and rubella immunization in adults" and "Clinical manifestations of varicella-zoster virus infection: Herpes zoster" and "Vaccination for the prevention of shingles (herpes zoster)".)
+(See "Varicella-zoster infection in the newborn" and "Treatment of varicella (chickenpox) infection" and "Vaccination for the prevention of chickenpox (primary varicella infection)" and "Measles, mumps, and rubella immunization in adults" and "Clinical manifestations of varicella-zoster virus infection: Herpes zoster" and "Vaccination for the prevention of shingles (herpes zoster)".)

 TRANSMISSION AND VIROLOGY